 Static Display Cover

-If you intend on exhibiting your bike at shows, then Static Display cover should strongly be considered.
-It’s a form of public liability insurance that will protect you from any mishaps with the viewing public at shows.
+If you intend on exhibiting your bike at shows, then a Static Display product should strongly be considered.
+It’s a form of public liability product that will protect you from any mishaps with the viewing public at shows.
 It also protects your asset from damage caused by the viewing public.

 These four elements should be high on the needs list for a classic bike policy.
-However, roadside assistance, key cover, excess protection and multi-bike insurance (if applicable) should also appear somewhere on that list.
+However, roadside assistance, keys, excess protection and multi-bike cover (if applicable) should also appear somewhere on that list.

 Your bike might be a classic British motorcycle from the 50s, an Italian superbike from the 70s, a UJM, an 80s Bavarian Boxer-twin tourer or a future classic like the Ducati Diavel.

 Your bike might be something altogether more obscure.
-Nonetheless, you should be able to find an insurer willing to cover your pride and joy.
+Nonetheless, you should be able to find an insurer willing to protect your pride and joy.

 Should the worst happen, and you along with your bike go shiny side down or your machine needs a major repair, the following insurers should be there to pick up the pieces.

-So here, in order of online reputation and customer reviews are the seven best classic motorcycle insurance companies.
+So here, in order of online reputation and customer reviews are the seven best classic motorcycle brokers in the UK.

-They vary from well-known, generalist motorcycle insurance companies (offering classic policies) to classic motorbike specialists.
+They vary from well-known, generalist motorcycle insurance brokers (offering classic policies) to classic motorbike specialists.
 (All the companies listed offer Comprehensive, Third-Party, Fire & Theft and Third-Party Only cover.)

-Without further ado here’s an overview of each provider.
+Without further ado here’s an overview of each broker.

-First up is Hagarty, a US-owned specialist automotive insurer.
+First up is Hagerty, a US-owned specialist automotive insurer.
 Alongside its collectable classic motorcycle insurance product, it also covers classic cars, motorsports, high-value collections, global transit and car/bike clubs.

 The company prides itself on the flexibility of its cover.
 As such, policyholders have the freedom to use their bikes for typical weekend runs and attend club events or shows.